rgbkrk/bookstore/README.rst

     # Setup IPython Notebook to write notebooks to a OpenSwift storage
     c.NotebookApp.notebook_manager_class = 'bookstore.SwiftNotebookManager'

-    # Container on OpenStack Swift
+    # Container on OpenStack Swift, defaults to notebooks.
-    # defaults to notebooks

     c.SwiftNotebookManager.container_name = u'notebooks'

-    # Account details for OpenStack
+    # Account credentials for OpenStack
-    # you can omit this, SwiftNotebookManager will get this from the environment
+    # SwiftNotebookManager will get any of these from the environment if omitted

     c.SwiftNotebookManager.account_name = OS_USERNAME
     c.SwiftNotebookManager.account_key = OS_PASSWORD